Tecla/FarmProjection/README.md

 A special scenario named `all` can be specified, which will run all of the scenarios it can find in the `<datadir>/scenarios` subdirectory automatically and generate reports for each.

 A maximum acreage can be set, in which case it will reduce the number of animals to fit the maximum acreage if the limit is reached.
 Use `--maxacres <value>` to set the limit.
-A limit of zero disables it.
+A limit of zero or leaving out the maxacres switch disables it.

-You can override one or more input values with `--set <input path> <value>` and use that argument any number of times.
+You can override one or more input values with `--set <input path> <value>` and use that option any number of times.
 For example, to override the "years running" value to be past the amortization years and see the projection out past when any fixed cost loans are paid off, you might add the following command-line option:

 `--set "farm/years running" 11`